 - is a United States citizen or eligible qualified non-citizen;

-- is single and does not own real and personal property worth more than $2,000 or, if married and living with spouse, does not own real and personal property worth more than $4,000, individually or together (NOTE: In figuring the value of the property, the following is not considered: the home in which the blind person lives, clothing, furniture, household equipment, personal jewelry, or any property used directly by the blind person in earning a living.);
+- owns real and personal property with a value of less than the resource threshold for an individual, if single, or a couple, if married (see the Adult Standards Chart for current amounts).
+(NOTE: In figuring the value of the property, the following is not considered: the home in which the blind person lives, clothing, furniture, household equipment, personal jewelry, or any property used directly by the blind person in earning a living.);

 - does not publicly solicit alms;